 But, many parents make the back-tip risks more severe by hanging a diaper bag or groceries on the handlebar.

 We understand why.
-It just seems so compelling to hang a bag on the handlebar, where it is easy to access and might seem stable.
+It is so compelling to hang a bag on the handlebar, where it is easy to access and might seem stable.
 But, don't do it!
 Depending on the product, the weight you put on the handlebar, the weight of your baby, the angle of the terrain, and the weight in the bottom storage basket, tip-over risk varies dramatically.
 In many cases, just going up or down a curb can turn a seemingly stable situation into something dangerously tippy.
 Tip-over is most common with infants, who are lighter and provide less counterbalancing center weight.

 Place your items in the bottom storage basket instead of hanging them from the handlebar.
-Doing so will increase the stability by adding more weight at a low center of gravity.
+Doing so will increase stability by adding more weight at a low center of gravity.